Registering your sole proprietorship or incorporating your business in Canada can be challenging. Ownr is here to change all that.

 Here’s what they offer:

-Sole Proprietorship via Ownr
+Register a Sole Proprietorship with Ownr

 After opening an account, conduct a search for potential business names.
 When your business name has been reserved, simply fill out your business details online and pay the fee for sole proprietorship registration.

-Ownr sends off your application for processing and you can get your business license via email within one business day in Ontario and Alberta.
+Ownr sends off your application for processing, and you can get your business license via email within one business day in Ontario and Alberta.
 In British Columbia, business name reservation takes up to 15 business days.

 The name of the business license document you receive varies by province:

 - British Columbia: Statement of Registration of Sole Proprietorship